NabuCasa/home-assistant-google-assistant-local-sdk/REQUEST-RESPONSE.md

 ```

 - The execute intent does not include our synchronized devices or our proxy device info.
 This is not a problem as we store all the necessary information in each device custom data.
-- This intent needs to be targeted at a device that is needs to execute the intent, not at the proxy device id.
+- This intent needs to be targeted at a device that is needs to execute the intent on.
 In this case `light.ceiling_lights`.
 It will still be sent to the proxy device.
+- If you set the target to the proxy device, you get the error "Did not recognize device id in command."

 ## EXECUTE response sent to Google